Buying a new-build home in Ottawa is a challenge in a COVID-19 world.

 “Many people are coming to the front of the line and saying, ‘Yup, give it to me, I want it.’
 And then they use that time it takes to convert (to a firm sale) to back out or they think they’re going to get their financing once they’re at the front of the line.
 Do your homework, get ready, come prepared.”

 Keep looking online, checking the builders and signing up for their updates, adds Nieuwkoop.
-While the odds of snagging one of only a handful of lots is not great, “it’s the new norm,” he says.
+While the odds of snagging one of only a handful of lots are not great, “it’s the new norm,” he says.
 “Try to stay optimistic and just knock on doors.
 Keep sending emails to builders, go on their email blast lists, keep your name in there and you never know.”